Sport in Sydney: Sydney Football Stadium

 Sydney Football Stadium (1988) was designed for the use of rugby league and is also used for rugby union and soccer.
 The Sydney Roosters, the NSW Waratahs and Sydney FC soccer team used it as their home ground.
 The Wests Tigers used the stadium part-time as a home ground.
 The ground hosted the 2005–06 A-League grand final won by Sydney FC.
 The ground also hosted rugby league grand finals from its construction until Stadium Australia was opened.
 It was demolished in 2019 to make way for the Sydney Football Stadium (2022).

 Sydney Cricket Ground

-The Sydney Cricket Ground is mainly used for cricket games and Aussie rules matches.
+The Sydney Cricket Ground is mainly used for cricket games and Australian rules football matches.
 It is home to the Sydney Swans and NSW Blues.
-The ground held over 1,000 rugby league first-grade matches in its history but since the opening of the Sydney Football Stadium is now rarely used.
+The ground held over 1,000 rugby league first-grade matches in its history but since the opening of the Sydney Football Stadium it is now rarely used.